HIJRA: Communications and advocacy

-As a humanitarian group, HIJRA has a duty to protect its beneficiaries from violence and abuse by speaking out about violations of humanitarian rights in an attempt to bring these abuses to the world's attention.
+As a humanitarian group, HIJRA has a duty to protect its beneficiaries from violence and abuse by speaking out about violations of human rights in an attempt to bring these abuses to the world's attention.

 HIJRA takes an active role in information exchange by working to support advocacy efforts at the local and international level, ensuring its community's voice is reflected in the development of policy documents, programming and media.

-HIJRA is conscious of the risks associated in the collection of such information ensuring its receipt through the employment of skilled professionals, and encourages groups and communities to speak out only when appropriate.